 Becoming an LPA is one way in which this work can be recognised and in which those with pastoral gifts can receive training.
-We have now undertaken 2 LPA courses attended by a total of 21 people.
-Following these courses we have formed a Pastoral Team including LPAs, Readers and Clergy.
-The variety of different perspectives brought by members of this Team helps greatly in the making of wise pastoral decisions and understanding where pastoral needs exist.
+We have now undertaken two LPA courses attended by a total of 21 people.

 SMALL GROUP LEADERS

-Our small groups in the Camelot Parishes such as Alpha, Pilgrim and the homegroups draw on volunteer leaders (a number of whom are members of the Pastoral Team) and these also play a vital role in Pastoral Care.
+Our small groups in the Camelot Parishes such as Alpha, Pilgrim and the homegroups draw on volunteer leaders and these also play a vital role in Pastoral Care.
 Please see Camelot Home Groups for further details on small groups.

 Musicians of various kinds are an invaluable resource in the leading of worship.
-Currently, we have a team of 7 organists, 2 keyboard players and 2 guitarists playing in the services and occasional offices across the Camelot Parishes.
+Currently, we have a team of 6 organists, a keyboard player and a guitarist playing in the services and occasional offices across the Camelot Parishes.
 Should you be a competent musician and would like to participate in our services, please do not hesitate to contact us.

 Readers are lay people, called by God, trained and licensed by the Church to preach, teach, lead worship and assist in pastoral, evangelistic and liturgical work.
-We currently have 1 Readers in the Camelot Parishes, Mr George Renwick together with 1 Reader Emeritus Mr Hugh Playfair.
+We currently have one Reader in the Camelot Parishes, Mr George Renwick.

 We set a high importance on working as part of a team.
 No-one has all the gifts, everyone has their own strengths and weaknesses.
 However, by working together we can be enriched by the different perspectives each person brings and try to place them in a role which draws out and encourages their individual gifts.